catalin-hanga/simulink-AI-agent/README.md

 ```

 ## Questions and Bugs
-To report a potential bug, or to request a new feature, please open an issue.
+To report a potential bug, or to suggest a new feature, please open an issue.

 ## License
 This code repository is licensed under the MIT License.